 "Nice atmosphere and great place to network and meet other IR people"

-Deutsche Bank’s DR team is part of the issuer services business within the bank’s global securities services unit.
-In addition to specializing in administering cross-border equity structures such as ADRs, global DRs and global registered shares, issuer services provides corporates, financial institutions, hedge funds and supranational agencies around the world with trustee, agency, escrow and related services.
-The bank offers a very broad range of services for diverse products, from complex securitizations and project finance to syndicated loans, debt exchanges and restructurings.
+Deutsche Bank’s DR team is part of the Trust & Agency Services business within Global Transaction Banking.
+In addition to specializing in administering cross-border equity structures such as American and Global Depositary Receipts, Deutsche Bank provides corporates, financial institutions, hedge funds and supranational agencies around the world with trustee, agency, escrow and related services.
+The Bank offers a broad range of services for a diverse set of products, from complex securitizations and project finance to syndicated loans, debt exchanges and restructurings.

-Deutsche Bank provides commercial and investment banking, retail banking, transaction banking and asset and wealth management products and services to corporations, governments, institutional investors, small and medium-sized businesses and private individuals.
-Deutsche Bank is Germany’s leading bank, with a strong position in Europe and a significant presence in the Americas and Asia-Pacific.
+Deutsche Bank is a leading client-centric global universal bank serving 28 million clients worldwide.
+The bank provides commercial and investment banking, retail banking, transaction banking and asset and wealth management products and services to corporations, governments, institutional investors, small and medium-sized businesses, and private individuals.
+Deutsche Bank is Germany’s leading bank, with a strong position in Europe and a significant presence in the Americas and Asia Pacific.

 Ipreo is a global leader in providing market intelligence, data and technology solutions to all participants in the global capital markets, including sell-side banks, publicly traded companies and buy-side institutions.
 Our extensive suite of investor relations services provides our corporate clients with unparalleled cross-asset-class surveillance, investor targeting, buy-side perception studies, transaction analysis and predictive analytics.
 Additionally, Ipreo’s BD Corporate IR workflow platform offers the most accurate and comprehensive database covering global institutional contacts, profiles and ownership data.
 Our critical insights and flexible solutions help our clients run more effective investor relations programs.
 Ipreo has more than 750 employees supporting clients in every major financial center around the world.